santanunath/ok-docker-asp-dotnet-api-app/README.md

 [-n or --name]

-(for API application,
+(for API application,template-name is 'webapi')
-u have to use template-name webapi)